rbryson74/gfx/readme.md

 The key features of the MPLAB® Harmony Graphics Suite are the following:

-- Supports both Microchip 32-bit SAM and PIC microprocessor devices
+- Hardware optimized for use with Microchip 32-bit SAM and PIC devices
-- Conforms to the Harmony 3 Software Framework
+- Compatible component for use with Microchip Harmony 3 Configurator (MHC)
-- MISRA C (Mandatory) compliant
+- Written in C with MISRA C (Mandatory) compliancy
-- Designed for integration with both RTOS and non-RTOS based systems
+- RTOS and non-RTOS support
-- Tightly-coupled with Microchip MPLAB® X IDE and tools
-- Powerful building block widgets: buttons, labels, lists, sliders, images, graphing and more
+- Configurable widget building blocks buttons, labels, lists, sliders, and images
-- Color Modes RGB 32-bit, 16-bit 8-bit
-- Multi-language font support with UTF-8 encoding
+- Rich tool set: Heap Estimator, Event Manager, Palette generator, Asset Manager, String and Font interface, DDR memory organizer
+- Hardware integrated for Microchip GPU and display controller peripherals
 - Support for single and double frame buffers
+- Multi-language font support
+- External input support for use with capacitive, resistive and other devices
-- WYSWYG UI design editor - Graphics Composer
+- UI design editor for what-you-see-what-you-get (WYSWYG) graphics layouts
-- Variety of support tools - Heap Estimator, Event Manager, Palette generator, Asset Manager, String and Font interface, DDR memory organizer
-- Supports GPU and multi-layer functionality (hardware dependent)
+- Fluid-UI support for alpha-blending, animations, scaling
+- Pixel format support for RGBA8888, RGB888, RGB565, RGB5551, RGB332, GS8
-- Integrated image support: multiple formats, integrated editing, compression choices, memory storage targets
+- Multi-image support for industry standard formats, compression choices, external memory accessibility
-- Demonstrations and quick-starts to enable new development
+- Fully functional demonstrations and quick-starts to enable new development
+- Low memory and low power configurable

 # Contents Summary